walterlarrea/walterlarrea/README.md

-## 👋 Hi there, I am Walter
+## Hi there, I'm Walter 👋

-## Here i will post personal & educational projects
+## Here i will post some projects

 ### - 🛍️ eCommerce front-end ( JavaScript, Bootstrap, HTML )
 #### At Ceibal, Jóvenes a programar.
 Web development.
 https://walterlarrea.github.io/eMercado/

-## And these are my e-mail and Linkedin profile
+## And these are my e-mail, and Linkedin profile

 📬 walterlarrea@live.com